auth0/docs/articles/connections/apple-setup.md

 ---
 # Set Up Your Application in Sign in with Apple

-This guide shows you how to set up an application in your Apple Developer account.
+This guide shows you how to set up an application in your pple Developer account.
 Once done, you can use the assigned credentials to set up your Apple connection in the Dashboard.

 ## Prerequisites